RyanSelesnik/A-Framework-for-Robot-Autonomy/README.md

   - Slowly move the robot in a small range and put it back in place, ensuring VINS has a small deviation.
   - Set channel 5 of the RC to the inside and channel 6 to the lower side.
 Keep the throttle centered.
   - Launch the PX4 controller: `roslaunch px4ctrl run_ctrl.launch`.
   - Run `sh shfiles/takeoff.sh`.
-Adjust the `hover_percent` parameter if the drone cannot take off or if it flies over 1 meter before descending.
+Adjust the `hover_percent` parameter if the robot cannot take off or if it flies over 1 meter before descending.
-  - Control the position of the drone using the controls similar to DJI.
+  - Control the position of the robot using the controls similar to DJI.
   - To land, set the throttle to the lowest level.
-After the drone is on the ground, set channel
+After the robot is on the ground, set channel
 - **Real Flight experiments**
   - Automatic takeoff (see the steps above)
   - Launch trajectory planning: `roslaunch ego-planner single_run_in_exp.launch`
   - Record the flight data in preception and planning processes: `sh shfiles/record.sh`
   - Enter remote desktop (base on the above installation of ROS Multiple Machine), `roslaunch ego_planner rviz.launch`
-  - Press the G key and the left mouse button to click the target point to make the drone fly
+  - Press the G key and the left mouse button to click the target point to make the robot move

 ## Potential Issues & Answers during Practical Impementation
 - **Can I use 265+435 to run VINS without issues?**